arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/learning-interactions-and-their-component-events/consequences/the-timing-of-consequences.md

 ---
+has_children: false
 layout: default
+nav_order: 8
-title: "The timing of consequences
+title: 'The timing of consequences '
-"
-nav_order: Thetimingofconsequences
-has_children: false
 ---
 # The timing of consequences